 Get the coverage you need right away.
 You may face higher rates if you were uninsured for a period of time.

 - Report It

-Reach out to the NICB or your state insurance department to report any fraudulent policies.
+Report fraudulent policies to your state insurance department.
 Not only will you be helping protect others from the same fate, but you’ll likely receive helpful advice for your situation.